Pocket for Android Quick Start Guide

 Suggested Tags helps to keep Pocket organized.
 When you save or open an item and click the Tag button, you’ll see a few Tag suggestions that you can add in one click.

-When you save an article or web page, Pocket will create copies of them and store them in your Permanent Library.
+Pocket will create copies of eligible saved items and store them in your Permanent Library.
 Even if an item changes or is taken offline, you will be able to open the version that you have saved in Pocket.
 There’s nothing to configure or manage - Permanent Library works in the background to preserve your saved items.

 Want to learn more?